- How are lung carcinoid tumors treated?

 Lung carcinoid tumors usually spread to the liver first.
-If the carcinoid has spread only to your liver but can’t be removed there with standard surgery, another option might be to have a liver transplant.
-This is a very involved operation that most doctors still consider experimental.
+If the carcinoid has spread only to your liver but can’t be removed with standard surgery, another option might be to have a liver transplant.
+This is a very complex operation that most doctors still consider experimental.
 It is done at only a few transplant centers.

 If the carcinoid is in your liver and is causing symptoms, procedures such as ablation or hepatic artery embolization may be helpful.
 They may relieve symptoms or slow the growth of the cancer, but are very unlikely to result in a cure.
-These treatments are discussed in detail in the section on surgery.
+These treatments are discussed in detail in “Palliative procedures for lung carcinoid tumor symptoms.”

 For people with earlier stage cancers who can’t have surgery, most doctors recommend radiation therapy for typical carcinoids and chemotherapy plus radiation therapy for atypical carcinoids.